Chapter 13 (Legion): Plot

 Clark (Hamish Linklater) questions Lenny (Aubrey Plaza), who denies being controlled by Farouk (Navid Negahban) and wants to talk with David (Dan Stevens), as Farouk knows the location of his body.
 Somewhere, Farouk, possessing Oliver (Jemaine Clement), locates his body, which is revealed to be a woman's body, from which he takes a tissue sample.

-Ptonomy (Jeremie Harris) attempts to read Lenny's mind, but finds that her memories have been disrupted and also faces a delusion involved Admiral Fukyama.
+Ptonomy (Jeremie Harris) attempts to read Lenny's mind, but finds that her memories have been disrupted, and sees a vision of Admiral Fukyama.
 David decides to enter her mind, where he discovers that Farouk sent her.
 He blocks Farouk's influence over her, from which she states that she is unsure on how she could have a new body after she died, claiming that the new body belonged to someone else.
 Somewhere, Amy (Katie Aselton) tells her husband that she had a dream where she had a mustache while serving a man with a basket over his head, referring to the Vermillion.
-She is then visited by Oliver, who claims will take her with David.
+She is then visited by Oliver, who claims will take her to David.

 David then tells Lenny where they buried her body: the desert.
 Lenny then realizes that Farouk didn't find his body in the desert, he found hers.
 Farouk, in Oliver's body, located Amy in her hidden location by Division 3.
 He then killed her in order to infuse her body with Lenny's DNA, which caused the body to materialize as Lenny's.
 Lenny was returned to the desert, where after waking up, was sent by a horse to Division 3.
 A devastated David then cries in the arms of Lenny, saying that he is coming for Farouk.

 In the episode, the Narrator (Jon Hamm) explores the concept of pareidolia, from which humans can perceive their surroundings as different implications.
 It is through the perception and pattern recognition that a person could identify either an optimistic or pessimistic view, as well as a person viewing coincidences as "conspiracy".